cncf/cncf.io/web/wp-content/plugins/search-filter-pro/README.txt

 * Fix - issues detecting post meta for WC variations
 * Fix - added date and datetime meta type options for ordering by meta values
 * Fix - re-fix mobile Safari back button issue
+* Fix - an issue where multiple meta keys with the same name (but different cases) were not being correctly detected
 * New - added "Relevance" to default order by and sort fields
-* New - an issue where multiple meta keys with the same name (but different cases) were not being correctly detected
 * Improvement - updates to license page

 = 2.4.6 =